nemanjaandjelkovic/jobrunrrbt/README.md

 # JobRunr RBT Application

-Application is general purpose to monitoring and work with your jobs.

-The dashboard offers full overview over Jobs.
-They can be searched, requeued, deleted, rescheduled and edited from here.

 ## Introduction

 JobRunr RBT Application is a general-purpose application designed to make job management easier by providing a dashboard that allows users to search for jobs by method or class.
 The dashboard offers a complete overview of jobs, including their status, functionality, and ability to be edited, deleted, rescheduled, and requeued.